iakshay/PayPal-Profile-Sharing-SDK/README.md

 ###Current Issues

-1. Smooth transition to NextViewController after successful login.
-This animation clearly indicates the issue -
+1. There is no smooth transition to `NextViewController` after successful login.
+Refer to the animation below.

 2. Use a completion handler (instead of delegation) to update the current view with *success* message.
 I have asked the same question on StackOverFlow, with a simplified example - http://stackoverflow.com/questions/26165235/update-completion-handler-outside-declared-method